• Home

 Water-based polyurethane to seal and protect a handmade barn quilt design.

-When all of the painting is wrapped and polyurethane’s dry, attach the hardware of your choice, or attach it directly to your structure using long lag bolts into studs.
+When all of the painting is wrapped and the polyurethane’s dry, attach the hardware of your choice or affix it directly to your structure using long lag bolts into studs.
 We used 5″ bolts to attach the 50″ quilt square to the studs through our barn’s siding (in the background of the below photo), but this piece is lightweight enough to hang off a strong D-ring, as tested when I staged it against a tree in our yard.

 How to make a beautiful, handpainted barn quilt.
 DIY barn quilt with modern rainbow design.